-The results showed that the reaction time to affective stimuli lengthens and the association content becomes superficial.
-In addition, the motor reaction that accompany the critical words seems completely disrupted, contrary to the smooth motor reaction to the neutral words.
-Luria and Leontiev concluded that these experiments bring them closer to the formulation of the "reactological theory of affective behavior."
-According to their interpretation of the results, affective states cause disturbances in nervous processes caused by the inability to respond appropriately.
-In this disturbed state such excitation seeks other ways to be released through other systems.
-Finally, they suggested that there are similarities between their experiments, in which affective symptoms in the second trial subside, and the catharsis process of psychoanalytic therapy.
+The results showed that subjects’ reaction times to affective stimuli were longer than to non-affective stimuli and that the association content was more superficial.
+In addition, the motor reaction that accompanied the critical words appeared to be completely disrupted, in contrast to the smooth motor reaction to the neutral words.
+Luria and Leontiev concluded that these experiments brought them closer to the formulation of the "reactological theory of affective behavior."
+According to their interpretation of the results, affective states lead to disturbances in nervous system processes, and these disturbances are caused by individuals’ inability to respond appropriately.
+In this disturbed state, the excitation process must seek other ways to be released, through other systems.
+Finally, they suggested that there were similarities between their experiments, in which affective reactions in the second trial subside, and the catharsis process of psychoanalytic therapy.

-So, we can see that there is a little of psychoanalysis here.
-This was an attempt to use associative experiment, which is not unique to psychoanalysis (Wertheimer, et al., 1992), to research affect reactological framework and its formulation in mechanistic, physiological terms, which is much closer to physiological psychology and behaviorism than to psychoanalysis.
-However, it does not mean that Luria lost interest in psychoanalysis.
-In his other experiments from 1924-1926, Luria tried to create what he called "experimental psychoanalysis," through the usage of hypnosis and the creation of artificial affective complexes.
+All things considered, it appears that there is not much psychoanalysis in this work of Luria, in which he attempted to use an associative experiment — which is not unique to psychoanalysis (Wertheimer, et al., 1992) — to research affect through a reactology approach and to formulate an experiment using mechanistic and physiological concepts, which is much closer to physiological psychology and behaviorism than to psychoanalysis.
+However, this study did not mean that Luria had lost interest in psychoanalysis.
+In the other experiments he conducted from 1924–1926, Luria tried to create what he called "experimental psychoanalysis," through the use of hypnosis and the creation of artificial affective complexes.

-In these experiments Luria and his collaborators used hypnosis in order to suggest some unconscious affective memories to their subjects (Luria, 1932, pp. 128-68).
-Then, these subjects underwent the associative experiment according to the combined motor method.
-The results were similar to the previous study with the only difference that affective reactions were more concentrated i.e., without conscious affective background.
-This persuaded Luria to state that they had succeeded in creating an experimental model of hysteria.
-The detachment of this affective complex from consciousness in his opinion indicates the mechanism of repression.
-In addition, Luria showed that after a series of free associations the artificial affect reaches consciousness (osoznaiotsia) and obtains catharsis, which seems to him like a model of psychoanalytic treatment.
+In these experiments, Luria and his collaborators used hypnosis to suggest unconscious affective memories to their subjects (Luria, 1932, 128–68).
+Then, the subjects underwent the associative experiment, according to the combined motor method.
+The results were similar to the previous study, with the only difference being that subjects’ affective reactions were more concentrated, i.e., without conscious affective background.
+The results persuaded Luria to declare that they had succeeded in creating an experimental model of hysteria.
+The detachment of the affective complex from consciousness, in his opinion, demonstrated the mechanism of repression.
+In addition, Luria showed that, after a series of free associations, the artificial affect reaches consciousness (osoznaiotsia) and obtains catharsis, which to him appeared to illustrate a model on which one could base psychoanalytic treatment.

-The years 1924-1925 were peak years in Luria's involvement in the psychoanalytic movement.
+The years 1924–1925 represented the peak of Luria's involvement in the psychoanalytic movement.
 In addition to the regular reports of the Russian Psychoanalytic Society, Luria published two review articles during this period in the Internationale Zeitschrift für Psychoanalyse (Luria, 1925c; Luria, 1926d).
-In these reviews, he pointed to the development of "objective psychology" in Russia and its great influence on Russian psychoanalysis.
-In another article Luria expanded on the connection between the developing physiology in Russia and psychoanalysis, and pointed to analogies between some physiological findings and psychoanalytic concepts.
+In these reviews, he pointed to the development of an "objective psychology" in the Soviet Union, and its great influence on Russian psychoanalysis.
+In another article, Luria expanded on the connection between the developing study of physiology in the Soviet Union and psychoanalysis, and pointed to some similarities between certain physiological findings and psychoanalytic concepts.

-All this suggests that Luria's approach to psychoanalysis emphasized the biological basis of the mind and seeking out the physiological mechanisms behind psychoanalytic concepts.
-It was well integrated into a prominent trend in early Soviet culture and its approach to science, philosophical mechanism.
-Mechanistic materialism, reductionism, and more implicitly positivism, constituted the dominant conception among Soviet scientists, philosophers, and ideologues in the first half of the 1920s (Joravsky, 1961, pp. 93-106).
-Even such political figures as Lev Trotsky and Nikolai Bukharin, from rivalry sides of the intra-party controversies, saw similarly the place of natural sciences within the Marxist worldview (Sheehan, 1985, pp.168-75).
-Such a perception served also for winning the support, or at least positive attitude, from the scientists to the new regime.
+All of this suggests that Luria's approach to psychoanalysis emphasized the biological basis of the mind and the physiological mechanisms behind psychoanalytic concepts.
+His approach was very consistent with prominent trends in early Soviet culture and its approach to science and philosophical mechanisms.
+Mechanistic materialism, reductionism and, more implicitly, positivism represented the dominant concepts among Soviet scientists, philosophers, and ideologues in the first half of the 1920s (Joravsky, 1961, 93–106).
+Even political figures, such as Leon Trotsky and Nikolai Bukharin, who were from opposing sides of intra-party controversies, shared similar views about the position of the natural sciences within the Marxist worldview (Sheehan, 1985, 168–175).
+This perception also helped scientists obtain support, or at least positive attitudes, from the new regime.